GustavoCaso/GustavoCaso.github.io/source/_posts/2017-11-03-functional-programming-aspects-of-the-ruby-language.markdown

 No matter what if we introduce the same input it will return the same output.

 Ruby allow us to have mutable state, so is up to us to change how we write our function in a way that is pure.

+If you have any thoughts or questions, please share and I’ll be happy to answer in the comments.